hyperledger/fabric/docs/source/private_data_tutorial.rst

   To keep private data indefinitely, that is, to never purge private data, set the ``blockToLive`` property to ``0``.

+- ``memberOnlyRead``: a value of ``true`` indicates that peers automatically enforce that only clients belonging to one of the collection member organizations are allowed read access to private data.

 To illustrate usage of private data, the marbles private data example contains two private data collection definitions: ``collectionMarbles`` and ``collectionMarblePrivateDetails``.
 The ``policy`` property in the